|deezpy-dev a152733f07 Merge branch 'fix-new-api' of peguerosdc/Deezpy into master||3 weeks ago|

 Deezpy is a Deezer track downloader and decrypter, written in Python 3.
 It is made to be a minimal and open Deezer downloader, with no obfuscated code.
-Deezpy is commandline only so it is very lightweight, only around 600 lines of code.
-And there is still room for improvement.
+Deezpy is commandline only so it is very lightweight, and there is still room for improvement.

 To run the script, you must first download some dependencies.
 Deezpy is made with as few non-standard libraries as possible in mind.
 The non-standard libraries needed are

-pip install requests cryptography mutagen or via the packagemanager of your choice.
+pip install requests cryptography mutagen pathvalidate or using the packagemanager of your choice is also an option.

 After this, you can just download and run the script like any other Python script.